Tuesday, February 17, 2009

 The reality is that all federal sales strategies can be scalable due to the government’s strong reliance on past performance when selecting contractors.
 Contractors with past performance are simply more likely to receive contract awards.
 The good thing about this, of course, is that as soon as you have your first sale, you have past performance.

 Many contractors fail to articulate their past performance in a way that allows it to be used in the government’s best value determination.
-This can be done formally or informally.

-Less formally, you should provide buyers with information about your federal past performance either through either your website, product literature, e-mails or conversations.
+You absolutely must provide buyers with information about your federal past performance either through either your website, product literature, e-mails or conversations.

 As long as federal contracts incorporate